-The National Advisory Committee on Immunization specifically recommends influenza vaccine to the following high risk groups:
+NACI specifically recommends influenza vaccine for the following high risk groups:

-Persons at high risk for influenza-related complications, including those with heart, kidney, or lung disorders, diabetes mellitus, cancer, immune compromising conditions, obesity, residents of nursing homes, all children 6 to 59 months of age, pregnant women at any stage of pregnancy, and Aboriginal peoples.

-Persons capable of transmitting influenza to those at high risk, including health care providers and persons who provide care to children ≤ 5 years of age.

-Persons who provide essential community services
+- Persons at high risk for influenza-related complications, including those with heart, kidney, or lung disorders, diabetes mellitus, cancer, immune compromising conditions, obesity, residents of nursing homes & other chronic care facilities, all people ≥65 years of age, all children 6 to 59 months of age, pregnant women at any stage of pregnancy, and Aboriginal peoples. - Persons capable of transmitting influenza to those at high risk, including health care providers and persons who provide care to children ≤ 5 years of age. - Persons who provide essential community services.